JacobsJohan/embedded-network/README.md

 ## Goal for today
 * 2020-04-08: Create a Qt C++ GUI application: done
 * 2020-04-09: Update graph axes on new data point.
-Send data from Pi to laptop and display on graph
+Send data from Pi to laptop and display on graph.

-## Ideas
+* 2020-04-10: Integrate ZMQ REQ/REP into main C++ program.
+Hope that hardware arrives.
-* Use ZMQ PUB/SUB to send temperature from the raspberry pi to the laptop
+    * Create start/stop measuring button.